addania/coding/src/pages/Best_Practices.md

 > **Remove legacy**

-Check if all your function, components, tests or dependencies are actually being used.
+Check if all your functions, components, tests or dependencies are actually being used.
 It is often the case that we forget to remove a test after we have removed a function.